johnnyy5929/sep11-freedom-project/README.md

-# SEP10 Freedom Project
+# SEP11 Freedom Project
 by **X**

 ## Context
 I am a student at [HSTAT](https://www.hstat.org/) in the [Software Engineering Program](https://hstatsep.github.io/).
-The "Freedom Project" for SEP10 is a year-long project all about making a website that informs the viewer of the current and future innovations in the topic of my choosing.
+The "Freedom Project" for SEP11 is a year-long project all about making something using JavaScript along with a third-party JS tool.

-For my project, I chose the topic of **X**.

-I used HTML, CSS, Bootstrap, and Github.
-I also chose to independently study **X** in order to help me make by website.
+For my project, I chose to independently study **X** in order to help me make **X**.

 ## Links